MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 DFN files must contain only ASCII characters.
 DFN files may include comment lines, which must begin with "#".

 Input parameters are organized into **blocks**.
 A block is a set of related input parameters.
-Each block in a DFN file is conventionally preceded by a comment line like the following:
+Each block in a DFN file is conventionally preceded by a comment line according to the format:

 ```
-# --------------------- prt prp options ---------------------
+# --------------------- component subcomponent block ---------------------
 ```

 An input parameter is specified by a set of attributes on adjacent one on each line, one attribute per line, following the general format:

 ```
-attribute_name attribute_value
+name value
 ```

 Some attribute values are optional.